[Updated in August 2020 after July inflation release.]

 Health Savings Account Contribution Limit

 Those who are 55 or older can contribute additional $1,000.
-If you are married and both of you are 55 or older, you can each contribute the additional $1,000, but to separate HSAs in each person’s name.
+If you are married and both of you are 55 or older, each of you can contribute the additional $1,000, but to separate HSAs in each person’s name.

 Saver’s Credit Income Limit